qoolixiloop/qool-.vimrc-loop/README.md

 > ⏳
 >
 > #### Why could you profit from the content of this repository?...
-> * ...
-Because you already have Vim installed, and would like to try out my configuration instead of creating one on your own.
+> * Maybe because you already have Vim installed, and would like to try out my configuration, instead of creating one on your own.
-> but you are not sure, whether it serves your purpose.
+> But you are not sure, whether it serves your purpose.
 >
-> * ...
-Because you already have your own '.vimrc' configuration and would like to copy/paste some of my content,
+> * Or perhaps because you already have your own '.vimrc' configuration and would like to copy/paste some of my content.
-> but you are struggling to understand the effects of the different parts.
+> But you are struggling to understand the effects of the different parts.
 >
-> * ...
-Because you have downloaded the '.vim' folder as well as the '.vimrc' configuration file from [my vim repository][1401], and have read the [content of my vim wiki pages][1402].
+> * Or because you have already downloaded the '.vim' folder as well as the '.vimrc' configuration file from [my vim repository][1401], and have read the [content of my vim wiki pages][1402].
-> but now you would like to understand every single line of the '.vimrc' file
+> But now you would like to understand every single line of the '.vimrc' file.
 >
 > Did you find anything?
 > Then please read on.
 >
 > ⏳
 >
 > #### How the qoolixiloop repositories intend to make his friends productive
 > * The configuraton file, contains the needed instructions to run Vim as an IDE for Python, Java or Bash.
-> so you won't have to search for the needed plugins and make them work.
+> So you won't have to search for the needed plugins and make them work by
+> yourself.
 >
-> * The configuration file, also contains many useful key bindings to run some commands or macros, or to simply let you make thing without leaving the insert mode.
+> * The configuration file, also contains many useful key bindings to run commands or macros, or to simply let you make thing without e.g. leaving the insert mode.
-> so you won't have to search or implement and test them by yourself.
+> So you won't have to search or implement and test them by yourself.
 >
 > * In case you would like to adapt the behaviour of your Vim, it helps to learn from a well documented and already running system.
-> For that reason I will put the '.vimrc' file on [my wiki page][&&&] and give line by line explanations and comments.
+> For that reason I will put the '.vimrc' file on my wiki page and give further [line by line explanations and comments][1503].
 >
-> * Because the configuration file is written in Vimscrip, I will provide some useful links to resources I used to learn the language.
+> * Vim has it's own programming language called Vimscript.
+The configuration file and plugins are written in Vimscript.
+That is why I will provide some useful links to resources I used to learn the language.
 > In case you prefer to use your web search engine for your questions, you will still have to try out the right words for your search and will usually end up on one of those web sites.
 >
 > Does this already sound like Christmas?